 In the case of the Special Entrance Exam for Foreign Students and Returnee Students, written and oral examinations are conducted for applicants who passed the initial screening.
 The written examination consists of a mathematics test to assess the applicant's basic abilities in mathematics and science, and a short essay test to assess the applicant's expressive abilities and ability to discuss her own ideas.
 The oral examination assesses the applicant's academic abilities to determine whether she has the mathematical skills needed to participate in required lectures after enrollment.
 Further, in the case of the Special Entrance Exam for Foreign Students and Returnee Students, the applicant is asked what she has learned from school life in a foreign country and how she intends to utilize that learning after admission to the Department.
 The combined total of the applicant's scores on the written examination and the content of the oral examination are considered together to determine whether the applicant has passed, with the examinee's application documents also used for reference.
-Lectures that students attend after admission to the Department of Information Sciences are taught on the assumption that the students have acquired high school level foreign language proficiency (English in particular).
+Lectures that students have acquired high school level foreign language proficiency (English in particular).
 However, it will not be assumed that students are able to use a computer at the time of enrollment.